johnson-shuffle/mixtape/README.md

   - ucr2005
   - yule

-See the description files for more information.
+See the documentation files for more information.

 ## Usage